 To meet these goals, retail businesses must invest in good branding.
 As we previously emphasized:

-- A brand is the sum of all experiences your customers and prospects have with your company.
+- A brand is the sum of all customer and prospect experiences with your company.

 - A strong brand communicates what your company does and how it does it and, at the same time, establishes trust and credibility with prospects and customers.